cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-address-setup-en.md

 ![13-cardano-address](https://ucarecdn.com/be10618c-d38e-4f95-8544-b79223652e50/)

+To copy your Cardano receiving address, open your wallet, then go to the ‘Receive’ tab, and copy one of the available addresses.

 5. You can configure your wallets by clicking ‘Menu’ (...) > ‘Configure your wallet’.
 You can also disconnect your wallet if needed.

 > **Important**